-Under-building parking will be provided on the west block and will mitigate the grade differential between Store Street and the private driveway.
-Light industrial or commercial spaces are intended to wrap the parkade and provide a face at grade level.
+Under-building parking will be provided on the west block and will mitigate the grade differential between Store Street and Discovery Lane.
+Light industrial or commercial spaces are intended to wrap the parkade and provide a face to Discovery Lane and Discovery Square.